Categories

 A Visit to My Parents That Was a Long Time Coming

 Ok, you usually come to this site to read something funny; this self-reflection is depressing for you to read.
-Let me cheer things up a bit around here.

 Let’s talk about cemeteries.

 After my mother died, I never went to visit her grave.
 The only time back was when my father passed away (enough with the dead parents, Al).
-My daughter was born shortly after that, then my two sons in succession.
-In all those years since their births, not once did I think to take them to visit their grandparents.

 “Well,” I said, “I guess Mom has something to add.”

-These visits have since given me something to think about.
-Do I want to be buried, or be cremated?
 I’m not sure what the church has to say about it; the rules change over time.
-Even though we were born catholic, my brother is now a Baptist, my sister is a Lutheran (they let her sing in their choir); I am still a Catholic (because you dance with the one who brought you).
+Even though we were born Catholic, my brother is now a Baptist, my sister is a Lutheran (because, she said, they let her sing in their choir).

-Also, made me think of my maternal grandmother.
+It also made me think of my maternal grandmother.
 I was young when she died, but I remember the cemetery she was buried in.
-It was the biggest piece of enclosed land that I ever saw.
-Rolling hills of green, pockmarked with headstone, seemed to go on forever.
-The reason I think of her now is, I don’t have a clue how I would go about finding her grave.
-The cemetery, Green-wood, is four-hundred-and-eight acres with five-hundred-sixty-thousand permanent residents, per their website.
-Although, I feel the term ‘permanent’ is redundant; I don’t think any of the residents think ‘this place has really gone downhill, we’re moving to Florida.
+It was the biggest piece of enclosed land I had ever seen.
+Rolling hills of green, pockmarked with headstones, seemed to go on forever.

-With cremation, I can divvy myself up, and give each of my kids a little Dad container, something to wave at as they walk out the door (not too creepy, right?).
+With cremation, I can divvy myself up and give each of my kids a little Dad container, something to wave at as they walk out the door (not too creepy, right?).

-Point is, and maybe other families are more diligent in terms of visiting deceased relatives, a few generations from now, no one will know where we are.
 I will have an ego-driven blog that will be out there for as long as the internet exists, so if anyone is interested, they could find me.
-But sometime, down the road, it might be nice to see a familiar face drop by around the holidays.

 Photo by Richard Sagredo on Unsplash